michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 		1. Most maps showing the entire continental United States are at zoom level 4.
 		2. Zoom level 4 requires 256 (4^4) tiles to make up the whole world.
 But you don't need to look at all 256, you only care about a section of them, so you **zoom** in on the section.

 	5. Tiles are images.
 We will use url's to get tiles from other places on the internet.
-Essentially we will point the site to pull in information from other sites.
-You could, in theory, make your own tiles and pull them into your map from a static file.
-That is far beyond the scope of this tutorial.
+Essentially we will point to the site to pull in information from other sites.
+You could, in theory, make your own tiles and load them into your map from a static file.
+That would be a very advanced use.

 ### Collect the ingredients